ShockJake/Algorithms-and-Data-Structures/PointerBasedStack/Readme.md

-# Implemetetation of Stak using Array List
+# Implemetetation of Stak using Linked List

 - ### Compiling program: